Edgio/Edge-Functions-Examples/README.md

 ## Known Issues and Limitations

-Currently
+By default, for Edge Functions

 * We only support JavaScript-based code
 * Each request has a 60-second (wall time) timeout limit
 * Each request is limited to 50ms of CPU time
-* Each request is limited to 2MB of memory
+* Each request is limited to 4MB of memory
 * An Edgio Function can make fetch requests only to origins defined in your property configuration file (`edgio.config.js`).

+Please refer to our documentation website on most up to date [information about Edge Functions limitations](https://docs.edg.io/guides/v7/edge-functions#limitations).
 We're looking forward to feedback from our customers about these limitations and how we can improve the product.

 ## Support